Demo - Exploring the TPC-DS Dataset

 For the background on why Trilogy exists, head over to the thesis page.

-For more details on a product, go to the product page:
+For more details on the Trilogy ecosystem, go to the product pages: